 This visa is suitable for foreign nationals looking to visit Mexico for a shot span of time either for tourism or business purposes.
 The FMM visa is only valid for 180 days.
 The visa is only valid for the period the individual is in Mexico and must be surrendered at the point of exit when leaving the country.

 Healy Consultants Group PLC project manages all the procedures required to open a Mexican bank account and operating it.
 Thanks to our expertise, our Clients are usually not required to travel to Mexico for bank account opening.
 During the engagement, we will i) determine which bank offers services that exactly cater to our Client’s needs, ii) prefill bank account opening forms and iii) liaise with the banks to minimize the due diligence requested.

 Mexico banking sector

 - BBVA Bancomer is the largest bank in Mexico with assets of 92.8 billion, this is followed by Banamex and Banco Santander.
 Other major international banks included in the top 10 are HSBC, Deutsche Bank and ING;

-- For the best internet banking services and customer service, Healy Consultants recommend international banks such as HSBC Mexico and ING Mexico.
-If Clients prefer local banks, they may consider Banco Azteca and Bancomext;
+- For the best internet banking and customer services, Healy Consultants Group PLC recommends international banks such as HSBC Mexico and ING Mexico.
+If our Client prefers a local bank, they may consider Banco Azteca and Bancomext

-- Clients should expect to wait up to 4 weeks to obtain a bank account approval and another 4 weeks for internet banking approval;
+- Clients should expect to wait up to 4 weeks to obtain a bank account approval.
+Further, it may take another 4 weeks to receive internet banking approval;

 - There are three regulatory institutions for banks in Mexico.
 They are i) Banco de Mexico (central bank), ii) Comision Nacional Bancaria y de Valores (regulator of banks) and iii) Asociacion de Bancos de Mexico (banking trade association).